 As a result of those numbers, the Army plans to add a new gate west of Robinson Avenue in Grovetown.

-The Retreat at Bakers Place is a 150-home subdivision with expansion opportunities for up to 900 homes, he said.
-Currently, the houses in the subdivision are on the market for an average of only 80 days, Sutton said.
+The Retreat at Bakers Place is a 150-home subdivision with expansion opportunities for up to 900 homes.
+Currently, the houses in the subdivision are on the market for an average of only 80 days.

 Back at her office at Meybohm Realtors, where she has held the title of the top agent for nearly every year since 1983, Claire Stone’s phone is constantly ringing with people looking to buy or sell their homes.